jameysharp/redirandom/README.md

 can't hide cryptocurrency miners or other malware.
 And I don't track anything about your web site visitors.

 But you don't entirely have to take my word for it.
-The sample HTML for publishers above is the simplest form that works, but you can safely add more settings to restrict these ads in a variety of ways.
+The sample HTML above is the simplest form that works, but you can safely add more settings to restrict these ads in a variety of ways.

 To enforce that ads can't use JavaScript, you can add this attribute to the `iframe` tag: